 Diversity, Equity Inclusion and Accessibility (DEIA) Training: ACVECC residents are required to undergo training on issues related to diversity, inclusion, allyship and wellbeing during their residency.
-Residents must fulfill one of the five following options to satisfy the DEI training requirement.
+Residents must fulfill one of the five following options to satisfy the DEIA training requirement.
+Residents must upload documentation verifying completion of this requirement to the documents section of the Residency Training Database.
+In addition, this documentation must be included in the Credentials Application Packet.

-- 1. Participation in the Purdue University Diversity and Inclusion Certificate course (Certificate Program Overview).
-This option is currently the most comprehensive, veterinary specific DI training available.
-It is fully satisfiable online and residents have a year to complete the course - after registration.
-The college has negotiated a discounted price of \$100 per resident, payable by the resident.
-Contact the ACVECC Diversity & Inclusion Committee (ACVECCdiversityandinclusion@gmail.com) to receive the discount code. - 2.
-Participation in the AVMA Brave Spaces Certificate program (https://axon.avma.org/local/catalog/view/product.php?productid=125) free to AVMA members.
+1. Participation in the Purdue University Diversity and Inclusion Certificate course (Certificate Program Overview).
+This option is currently the most comprehensive, veterinary specific DEIA training available.
+It is fully satisfiable online and residents have a year to complete the course after registration.

+a.
+The College has negotiated a discounted price of \$100 per resident, payable by the resident.
+Contact the ACVECC Diversity & Inclusion Committee

+(ACVECCdiversityandinclusion@gmail.com) to receive the discount code.

+- Participation in the AVMA Brave Spaces Certificate program (https://axon.avma.org/local/catalog/view/product.php?productid=125) free to AVMA members.
 Non-members may also complete this certificate for an additional cost. - 3.
-Participation in an approved DI course, program or certificate mandated by the resident's training institution.
-If a resident's training institution already has a mandatory training course or certificate, completing this will fulfill the ACVECC DI training requirement.
-Residents are instructed to verify qualifying courses/programs/certificates with the ACVECC DI Committee.

-- Participation in at least 3 hours of DI lectures or discussions at IVECCS.
+Participation in an approved DEIA course, program or certificate mandated by the resident's training institution.
+If a resident's training institution already has a mandatory training course or certificate, completing this will fulfill the ACVECC DEIA training requirement.
+Residents are instructed to verify qualifying courses/programs/certificates with the ACVECC DEI Committee. - 4.
+Participation in at least 3 hours of DEIA lectures or discussions at IVECCS.
 Residents should scan their badges upon entry of the lecture room.
-Participation will be verified through VECCS - Viewing 4 AAVMC videos selected by the ACVECC DI committee.
+Participation will be verified through VECCS

+Viewing 4 AAVMC videos selected by the ACVECC DEI committee.
 These videos range between 30- 45 minutes and are available on the ACVECC website.
-Residents are required to answer accompanying questions to verify videos were viewed if selecting this option for DI credit eligibility.
+Residents are required to answer accompanying questions to verify videos were viewed if selecting this option for DEIA credit eligibility.